 The Good Store is a thrift shop in Berlin that strives to sell high-quality, contemporary apparel and look beyond that and give it a richer purpose.
 With a progressive, modern approach to fashion, their pieces are carefully selected and sold in their minimalistic store.
 Therefore putting less focus on the store and more emphasis on the items for sale.
 The owners want you to love the items you purchase and consider your role as an owner who will pass items on to the next owners — to prolong the life of vintage clothing, artisanal jewellery and selected homeware for as long as possible.

-There you have it!
+There you have my thrift shops Berlin guide!
 A list of what are, in my humble opinion, the best vintage shops in Berlin.
 The list above offers an insane amount of variety!
 However, I have no doubt that I’m yet to discover some other little gems out there.

 So, which thrift shops in Berlin did I miss?